gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Please see the javadoc for [GradleModuleVersion](javadoc/org/gradle/tooling/model/GradleModuleVersion.html).
 You can obtain the Gradle module information via [ExternalDependency.getGradleModuleVersion()](javadoc/org/gradle/tooling/model/ExternalDependency.html#getGradleModuleVersion\(\)).

+This feature helps the IDE integration like Gradle STS plugin to support more flexible developer workspace and hence faster dev cycles.
+Using Eclipse terms: it is a first step into providing the ability to toggle between Eclipse 'project' dependency and a regular 'binary' dependency.

 ### Global Maven settings.xml

 When migrating from Maven you can reuse the artifacts from your local Maven repository in your Gradle build.
 Gradle now honours the Maven settings located in <code><em>$M2_HOME</em>/conf/settings.xml</code> to locate the local Maven repository.
 If a local repository is defined in `~/.m2/settings.xml`, this location takes precedence over a repository definition in <code><em>$M2_HOME</em>/conf/settings.xml</code>.
 This is used when you have declared the `mavenLocal()` repository definition in your build script and in general when checking for locally available resources before downloading them again.